Argumentative turn: Critique and reaction

 The main critique often pointed against discursive approaches and their focus on narratives, language and deliberation, is that they imply 1) a version of idealism and 2) forms of scientific, moral and political relativism.

 Against the first point, the argumentative approach does not deny the existence of a world out there, but rather points to the cognitive limits of scientific inquiry.
 Whatever the inner nature of the world out there might be, we have no immediate access to it.
 Our perspective on the world is always mediated by socio-cultural systems of meaning and the cognitive frames that are expressions of our situated knowledge.
 Discourse operate as conditions of possibility of experience, since they provide reality with meaning and draw a line between the visible and the invisible.

 The second point is directed against the contextualism of the argumentative approach, saying that there is no point from which to distinguish the true from the false or the good from the bad, so every perspective is equal to another.
 But this view from nowhere, where everything has the status of being valid in same way, does not exist for the post-positivist researcher.
 The perspective of the policy-analyst is always already organized according to a shared horizon of meaning, where she can put herself into the positions of reflective distance, but cannot transcend it.
 Political actors, social scientists and people doing their everyday business always use specific systems of evaluation and judgment, which are actualized or transformed in the context of their inter-subjective deliberative practices.
 On the one hand, building on Foucault, discourse has to be connected to the analysis of relations of power, although communicative practises cannot be reduced to mere manifestations of dominance or ideology.
 On the other hand, sticking to Habermas, the approach makes an explicit normative commitment towards conceptions of deliberative democracy, thereby facilitating dialogical exchange and debate between actors with different interests and perspectives.

+In policy debate, discourse in ranked much lower than oratory, as the former has no goal of persuasion nor to even be understood.
+The process and procedures of "staging", "drawing", "building", "commitment", "framework" and such rubric are flawed, according to ordinary logic and speech communication.
+Failing on language alone, the enterprise is confounded and so has been declasséd as "kritikality" or nonessential no different from "opinion-making" that has little to do with sharing resources.